tochno-st/sudrfscraper/README.md

 Nevertheless, SUDRFScraper keeps on winning in compression with "Pravosudie".
 It is faster due to its mainly request nature and multi-threading.
 It is more stable: there are always courts which are down, but it is bearable considering that whole "Pravosudie" tends to be down.
-And, what to be honest, surprises me, it is more complete.

-But this project is my first non-educational project so there is quite a bunch of problems.
-It also should be definitely broadened.
-So the work only begins here.
+Also, SUDRFScraper provides UI so there's no need to do any coding.

 IMPORTANT THINGS TO KNOW BEFORE USING:

 Scraper uses FireFox WebDriver, so you should have firefox browser.
-If you see errors about WebDriver in log file, follow the instruction that may help:
+If you see errors about WebDriver in logs, follow the instruction that may help:
 1. Visit "https://github.com/mozilla/geckodriver/releases" and download driver for your OS.
 2. Replace driver in ./src/main/resources/"name-of-your-OS"/.